Welcome to the official OKD 4 documentation, where you can learn about OKD and start exploring its features.

-Install a cluster in a restricted network: If your cluster that uses user-provisioned infrastructure on AWS, GCP, vSphere, or bare metal does not have full access to the internet, you can mirror the OKD installation images and install a cluster in a restricted network.
+Install a cluster in a restricted network: If your cluster that uses user-provisioned infrastructure on AWS, GCP, or bare metal does not have full access to the internet, then mirror the OKD installation images and install a cluster in a restricted network.

 Install a private cluster: If your cluster does not require external internet access, you can install a private cluster on AWS, Azure, or GCP.
 Internet access is still required to access the cloud APIs and installation media.

 Access OKD: Use credentials output at the end of the installation process to log in to the OKD cluster from the command line or web console.

 Develop and deploy containerized applications with OKD.
 OKD is a platform for developing and deploying containerized applications.
-As an application developer, OKD documentation helps you:
+OKD documentation helps you: